 Definition of Travel Expenses

 - Car Rental – An alternative to the mileage compensation is renting a vehicle.
-This option should only be chosen if the value of renting and vehicle (plus fuel charges) is projected to cost less than the value of the DoC/Coach driving their own vehicle.
+This option should only be chosen if the value of renting a vehicle (plus fuel charges) is projected to cost less than the value of the DoC/Coach driving their own vehicle.
 The election of this alternative would result in full reimbursement to the DoC or coach for the cost to rent a mid-sized vehicle.
 Reimbursement will be made to the exact amount of the rental agreement receipt and any fuel costs incurred.
 It is the DoC’s and/or team coach’s responsibility to obtain the rental vehicle, the adequate amount of insurance, and return the vehicle.
 If the DoC/Coach rents a vehicle of greater value than a mid-size option, the Doc/Coach shall not be reimbursed for the difference.
-The individual shall only be reimbursed for the value of the Mid-Size option.
+The individual shall only be reimbursed for the value of the mid-size option.
 If DoC’s and/or Coaches are traveling together, only the individual owning the vehicle or incurring the expense for renting a vehicle shall be reimbursed.

 - Airfare – When a tournament is more than 350 miles from home, or when it becomes more cost-effective to fly rather than drive, a coach can opt to travel via air rather than by car, based on the needs of his/her schedule.
 Factors to be considered when making these arrangements are cost, travel time to/from the event, and departure time limitations based on the DoC’s and/or team coach’s private sector employment.
 Also, the Trainer/Coach parking and mileage need to be taken into account when flying from airports outside of the home radius.
 Parking will be covered.
 When booking airline travel, Dayton, Columbus, Lexington, and Cincinnati should all be considered.
 Multi-leg flights are an option within reason.
 Most single layover flights are reasonable.
 Reimbursement should be made to the exact amount of the airfare at the time of purchase or charged to the team’s credit card, if available.
 Booking a flight too early and then being declined by a tournament may result in a financial loss to the team.